collective/collective.developermanual/source/getstarted/installation.rst

     ..note::

-      If you use Debian 6 [Squeeze] replace libreadline-gp1v2 with libreadline-dev
+      If you use Debian 6 [Squeeze] or Ubuntu 10.04  replace libreadline-gp1v2 with libreadline-dev

    Install also version control software needed often when developing with Plone::